 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 [NIV]

 The Bible is a book that will change your life, if you take the time to read it.
 The Bible is God’s message to you about his love for you and his plan for your life.
-Enjoy the journey of studying God’s word with the many people of Journey Church International in 2014.
+Enjoy the journey of studying God’s word with the many people of Journey Church International.

 Bible Reading Guidelines